Key Takeaways

 What is functional fitness?

-Functional fitness exercises are designed to help you do everyday activities safely and efficiently.
-It develops strength, balance, and flexibility to enhance performance in everyday life.
-This form of training improves body functioning as a whole and decreases the likelihood of injury.
+Functional fitness exercises are designed to help you perform everyday activities safely and efficiently.
+It develops strength, balance, and flexibility, which improves overall body functioning and decreases injury risk.

-What are the best home gym equipment for functional fitness?
+What is the best home gym equipment for functional fitness?

-For functional fitness, core equipment consists of kettlebells, resistance bands, medicine balls, and adjustable dumbbells.
-These functional tools are adaptable to a wide variety of exercises for total-body support, improving overall strength and coordination.
+Core equipment includes kettlebells, resistance bands, medicine balls, and adjustable dumbbells.
+These tools are adaptable for total-body support and improving coordination.

 How do I choose the right home gym equipment?